jucora/TODO-LIST/README.md

 ## :pencil: Description

 This project consists of creating a task application.
-The user can create or delete projects, and in turn create tasks that belong to a specific project.
+The user can create or delete projects, and in turn, create tasks that belong to a specific project.

 The application contains a date validation so that the user can only create events that do not have past dates.

 This project belongs to the Microverse curriculum in the Javascript section.

-## :earth_americas: Live Version here:

 ## :heavy_check_mark: Odin Projet Link